 Longitudinal metrics are data points collected over a long period of time using the same series of questions or data points with the same type of respondents.
 They are crucial check-in points to identify both positive and negative trends, giving organizations a chance to adjust their activities to stay on the right track of customer and market needs.

 These metrics span all key functional areas in your organization, from marketing and sales to product and talent / human resources.
 And, they vary depending on the functional area of interest (more on that soon!).

 There is no hard and fast rule about how frequently you should collect your longitudinal data.
 Bi-monthly, monthly, and quarterly are all common frequencies in business settings.
 We suggest letting organizational and environmental factors guide the timing.

-Nevertheless, you’ll notice we didn’t include a “yearly” option.
-That’s intentional.
+But, whatever cadence you do choose, avoid doing this just once per year.
 We can’t imagine waiting a whole 365 days to measure anything.
 Too many changes in customer preferences, operations approaches, and competitive landscapes will take hold.
 Keep to shorter measurement intervals to stay ahead of issues.